React-PDF with Next.js

 });

-Then you use InvoicePDF like any other React component:
+You can then use InvoicePDF like any other React component:

 export default function PDFPage() {